mccright/rand-notes/MermaidDiagrams.md

-## This is test for github.com support for the "Mermaid" markdown dialect
+## Use "Mermaid" For Flow Diagrams

+It is just a fantastic toolkit.

 Here is a Mermaid block:

 ```mermaid
 graph TD;